HarryHuCodes/Geographic-Info-System--NOBS-GIS/README.md

 # ECE297---NoBS-GIS
 GIS application written in C++ for ECE297S course at The University of Toronto.
 Collaborative project with Mehdi Essoussi and Harry Hu.
+Code has been made private due to academic regulations at our institution.

 ##
 ## Point of Interest Search Radius